 Financial Independence for Everyone

 Although media coverage focuses on people who retire from work after amassing a sizable nest egg, the truth is financial independence is a matter of lifestyle, income, and math.

-To be financially independent means you can cover all your living expenses wants and needs, and unexpected circumstances purely from your savings, investments, assets, or business profits.
+To be financially independent means you can cover all your lifestyle expenses, your wants and needs, and unexpected circumstances purely from your savings, investments, assets, or business profits.

-Becoming financially independent seems daunting, but it’s not as complicated as it sounds.
-It starts with calculating your financial independence number.
+Your path to becoming financially independent seems daunting, but it’s not as complicated as it sounds.

 Challenge Your Lifestyle Choices